dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 sub   rsp, 0x8           ; 1. allocate 8 bytes
 mov   qword [rsp], rbp   ; 2. store rbp to stack
 ```

+This form exposes the use of rsp, a special register known as the stack pointer.
+Whatever memory address is held within rsp is interpreted by the CPU as the top of the stack.

 ---